ruyjfs/api-zend/README.md

 # api-zend
-An API whit Zend Expressive and GraphQL
+An API with php7, Zend Expressive and GraphQL

 ## Get Started - To learn how to start a Zend-Expressive project the right way with docker containers
   [GET-STARTED-TUTORIAL.md](GET-STARTED-TUTORIAL.md)